OmkarArdekar/SudokuSolverGame_GUI-Application/README.md

 # Python Code

 Developed a fully functinoal Sudoku Game using Python and Tkinter.
-Create the More Attractive User Interface.
+Created the More Attractive User Interface (UI).
-And also built an Extra Feature of Clear in this Sudoku Solver Game.
+And also built an Extra Feature of 'Clear All' in this Sudoku Solver Game.